imperva/stepping/README.md

 contain apart machine's limits like RAM, CPU etc).
 An Algo is responsible of initiating the steps, handling errors and exposing Stepping's external API to consumers.

-# Multiple Steps on a Single Process
+# Multiple Algos on a Single Process
 In order to allow maximum flexibility and physical resource utilization, Stepping supports initialization of multiple Algos within a single process.
 This feature is useful in cases where you have enough resources to handle multiple Algos in the same process.
 Because Algos can't communicate with each other directly, you can always rest assure that when the Algos will be deployed separately,